ukiwsz27/ethstaker/staking-glossary.md

 - Amount of activations scales with the amount of active validators and the limit is the active validator set divided by 64.

 Exiting validators works in the same way, with the amount of validators that can exit the Beacon Chain per day rate limited to preserve the stability of the network.

+## Validator seed phrase / mnemonic

+The Seed Phrase or Mnemonic is a set of words (usually 12, 18 or 24 words long) used to generate your validator keys.
+Your mnemonic is the backup for your validator keys and will be the ONLY way to withdraw your ETH when the time comes and no one can help you recover your mnemonic if you lose it.

 ## Withdrawal address